Salamahin/joinwiz/README.md

 ## Motivation
 * Prevent from joining by conflicting types like string-decimal
 * Specify join condition with lambdas instead of strings
-* Gives opportunity for joining expression analysis for skewed data fixes, statistics collection etc
+* Opportunity for joining expression analysis for skewed data fixes, statistics collection etc

 ## Usage